 Before joining Fairfood, Ivanhoe advised corporate clients on matters of anti- corruption, international trade compliance and cross-border commercial transactions as an attorney with Baker & McKenzie LLP in its San Francisco, California office.

-Ivanhoe has a Juris Doctor from the University of California, Berkeley Law (Boalt Hall) and a Bachelor of Arts from the University of California, Berkeley.
+Ivanhoe has a Juris Doctor from the University of California, Berkeley School of Law and a Bachelor of Arts from the University of California, Berkeley.
 While at Berkeley Law, she was co-Editor in Chief of the Berkeley Journal of International Law and served on the International Human Rights Law Clinic.
 She has been a member of the California State Bar Association since 2008.